mdbergmann/cl-swbymabeweb/blogs/20211218---Common_Lisp_-_Oldie_but_goldie.md

 ##### Mantatory arguments

 Mandatory arguments are simply added to the list construct following the function name.
 This list construct that represents the arguments is commonly known as *lambda list*.
-In the folliwing example `arg1` and `arg2` are mandatory arguments.
+In the following example `arg1` and `arg2` are mandatory arguments.

 ```lisp
 (defun my-fun (arg1 arg2)